microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ## IR Receiver

-The IR receiver unit is realized using the existing evaluation boards; Curiosity HPC development board and IR Click board.
+The IR receiver unit is realized using the existing evaluation boards; Curiosity Nano Base for click boards and IR Click board.
 TSOP38338 IR receiver module on IR click board is used for detecting received IR commands.
 IR receiver is implemented as shown in the figure 1.

 <p align="center">
   <img width=auto height=auto src="images/blockdiagram.png">